Algorithmic Simplification of Neural Networks with Mosaic-of-Motifs: Related work

-\paragraph{Algorithmic Complexity of Binary Objects.} Algorithmic information theory (AIT) defines complexity as the description length of an object itself.
-The Kolmogorov ~\cite{solomonoff1960preliminary,kolmogorov1965three, chaitin1977algorithmic} complexity of a finite binary string $\W$, denoted $\mathcal{K}(\W)$, is the length of the shortest program $\mathbf{p}$ that outputs $\W$ and halts when run on a prefix Turing machine $U$.
-Let $U$ be a universal prefix Turing machine.
-For a finite binary string $\mathbf{x} \in \bits^*$, its Kolmogorov complexity is defined as
+\paragraph{Algorithmic Complexity of Finite Objects.} Algorithmic information theory defines complexity as the description length of an object itself.
+The Kolmogorov complexity~\citep{solomonoff1960preliminary,kolmogorov1965three, chaitin1977algorithmic} of a finite binary string $\W$, denoted $\mathcal{K}(\W)$, is the length of the shortest program $\mathbf{p}$ that outputs $\W$ and halts, when run on a universal prefix Turing machine.
+Let $U$ be such a universal prefix Turing machine.
+For a finite binary string $\W \in \bits^*$, and program $\mathbf{p}$, its Kolmogorov complexity is defined as